-Using CampSite's import tool, admin users can add families, campers, alumni, and custom field data into their database in mass.
+Using CampSite's import tool, admin users can upload families, campers, alumni, and custom field data into their database in mass.

 To access CampSite's import tools, navigate to Admin > DB Management > Import data.
 Click the respective link for the type of data you wish to import.